abtion/guidelines/stack-guideline.md

 Travis - how do we work with travis?

 #### CD
 Heroku provides review-apps.
-A review-app is a deployed app based on a active pull-request, when a review-app has been successfully deployed, it provides a deployment link so we can see new changes - just like Netlify does as described in the Frontend->CD section
+A review-app is a deployed app based on an active pull-request, when a review-app has been successfully deployed, it provides a deployment link so we can see new changes - just like Netlify does as described in the Frontend->CD section

 #### Preferred Heroku Add-ons